MichaelMattern/Article-Analysis-PCA-Tsne/README.txt

 Modifications required to Streamlit App files:
     - Copy requirements.txt from /streamlit directory over to new deployment
-    - Copy version2.py from /streamlit directory over to new deployment
+    - Copy CONTENTS of version2.py from /streamlit directory over to the new deployment's main program file.
     - Install / resolve any dependency issues
         When editing through CodeSpaces, access the terminal window and run the following: pip install matplotlib